 • How does the placement feel?

-• Grab the middle of the wrap in the back and gently pull in different direction
+• Grab the middle of the wrap in the back and gently pull in different directions.

 • How does the tie feel?